liip/LiipImagineBundle/README.md

 In order to have this example working, you need to register the stream wrapper first, refer to the [Gaufrette README](https://github.com/KnpLabs/Gaufrette/blob/master/README.markdown) on how to do this.

+If you are using the [KnpGaufretteBundle](https://github.com/KnpLabs/KnpGaufretteBundle) you can make use of the [StreamWrapper configuration](https://github.com/KnpLabs/KnpGaufretteBundle#stream-wrapper) to register the filesystems.

 ``` yaml
 services:
     liip_imagine.data.loader.stream.profile_photos: